skalenetwork/sgxwallet/docs/examples.md

 This will run the server in a Docker container named sgxwallet

-You can start and stop running sgxwallet container by doing
+You can start and stop running SGXWallet container by doing

 ```shell
 docker stop sgxwallet